 ADB-Nepal Partnership Strategy

-Under the country partnership strategy, 2013-2017, for Nepal, ADB will support the government’s development objective of accelerated, sustainable, inclusive economic growth.
+Under the country partnership strategy for 2013-2017, ADB will support the Government of Nepal's development objective of accelerated, sustainable, inclusive economic growth.

 In line with its inclusive growth framework, ADB will pursue faster growth in economic opportunities through investments in infrastructure.
 It will seek to deliver access to economic opportunities through projects and programs in education, including skills development; water supply and sanitation; and rural infrastructure.